secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/ltd-benefits-uk/index.html.md

 Management charges vary by fund and are not on the fact sheets: use the charges sheet tool on the [workplace pension page.](https://drive.google.com/file/d/1e38np_Q8_s9Ty5JdbXTiMFXYVPTa20UQ/view?usp=sharing).

 ## GitLab LTD United Kingdom Leave Policy

-## GitLab LTD United Kingdom Leave Policy

 ### Sick Leave

 Team members are entitled to Statutory Sick Pay (“SSP”)for up to 28 weeks, to be paid by GitLab.
 SSP is paid when a team member is sick for at least 4 days in a row (including non-working days); however, team members are not entitled to SSP for the first three "waiting" days.
-A team member who is out sick for at least four days, but no more than 7 days will need to complete a [Company Self-Certification Form](https://docs.google.com/document/d/1Cy-xUgWwNKroUEEJ0ut80HGVA0d3RJV5mQO-amLjoCs/edit?usp=sharing) and return it to total-rewards@gitlab.com.
-Team members who will be out sick for more than 7 days must provide a [fit note](https://www.gov.uk/taking-sick-leave) and notify Total Rewards (total-rewards@gitlab.com) as soon as possible.
-Team members who have received SSP in the last 8 weeks who need additional sick pay will be paid for waiting days, including the initial 3-day period of the second leave.
+* A team member who is out sick for at least four days, but no more than 7 days will need to complete a [Company Self-Certification Form](https://docs.google.com/document/d/1Cy-xUgWwNKroUEEJ0ut80HGVA0d3RJV5mQO-amLjoCs/edit?usp=sharing) and return it to total-rewards@gitlab.com.
+* Team members who will be out sick for more than 7 days must provide a [fit note](https://www.gov.uk/taking-sick-leave) and notify Total Rewards (total-rewards@gitlab.com) as soon as possible.
+* Team members who have received SSP in the last 8 weeks who need additional sick pay will be paid for waiting days, including the initial 3-day period of the second leave.
 * Sick Leave runs concurrently with GitLab PTO.
 Team members must designate any time off for illness as `Out Sick` in PTO by Roots to ensure that annual sick leave entitlement is properly tracked.
 GitLab PTO is inclusive of any entitlement in respect of statutory sick pay.

 ### Statutory Vacation Leave

 Team members are entitled to at least 28 vacation days which consist of 20 days of standard annual leave plus 8 public holidays.
 These days will accrue from the team member’s start date.
-Entitlement to vacation leave is pro rata for any part-time team members based on hours worked.
-It is important for UK team members to utilize time off for public holidays as the total amount of annual leave is accrued here inclusive of public holidays.
-Team members must designate any vacation time taken as `Vacation` in PTO by Roots to ensure that vacation entitlement is properly tracked.
-Under normal circumstances, there is no carryover for unused vacation days, with exceptions where a team member cannot take annual leave due to sickness or maternity leave; however, given the situation surrounding COVID-19, the UK government has relaxed measures on the carry over of annual leave for the following two calendar years: 2020-2021 and 2021-2022.
+* Entitlement to vacation leave is pro rata for any part-time team members based on hours worked.
+* It is important for UK team members to utilize time off for public holidays as the total amount of annual leave is accrued here inclusive of public holidays.
+* Team members must designate any vacation time taken as `Vacation` in PTO by Roots to ensure that vacation entitlement is properly tracked.
+* Under normal circumstances, there is no carryover for unused vacation days, with exceptions where a team member cannot take annual leave due to sickness or maternity leave; however, given the situation surrounding COVID-19, the UK government has relaxed measures on the carry over of annual leave for the following two calendar years: 2020-2021 and 2021-2022.

 ### Parental Leave

-#### Statutory Leave Entitlement

 **Statutory Maternity Leave:** Team members can take up to 52 weeks of Maternity Leave.
 * The earliest that the Maternity Leave can start is 11 weeks before the expected week of childbirth.